MarcusWolschon/osmeditor4android/ISSUE_TEMPLATE.md

 When reporting issues, please use this template, if you are asking for an enhancement you can delete the text.

+## Vespucci Version
+(required, see advanced preference of debug information screen in the preferences)

 ## Device (Manufacturer and Model)
 (required)